Facts and Links Page

 to be sent every week or two to students who have not yet

-taken it, through mid-to-late March.
+taken it, through the final reminder on April 1st.
 For the most part, NSSE

 invitations will go to first-year-students and seniors at